 The lovely people of Yabla invited me to try out their site which I am very happily doing at the moment and I’d like to tell you about it, too.

 If you are a visitor to my blog, you know that I love to find free online resources for you.
-This one isn’t free but what they have on offer is well worth paying for – and – you can get one month free: scroll down to the bottom of this post!
+This one isn’t free but what they have on offer is well worth paying for, and some videos are free.

 First of all, it isn’t a German course with structured lessons, instead it’s an ever growing collection of original German short videos and some made specifically for a German topic, currently nearly 1000 of them.
 And this is an ideal website for anybody, from beginners to advanced who wants to practice their German but not always with their textbook or other structured activities.

 As you can see on the left hand side of the picture, there is a variety of types of videos for you to chose and if you look at the video snippets you can see whether they are for beginners or more difficult.

 Each video offers a range of things for you to do.
 You can –